nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 That's two actions.
 Yeah.
 Yeah.
 But he does he does he does in fact bite you.
 So deals 18 points of damage as he takes a chunk out of your armor.

 Ouch.
 And no secondary effects.
 Phew.
 It's good.
-Samir, you're up.
+Simear, you're up.

 Look at that.
 I don't know.
-The ice Samir, you could choose to try and tumble through if you wanted.
+The ice Simear, you could choose to try and tumble through if you wanted.
 Through what?
 Yeah.

 Get onto the other side?
 I don't know what that laugh was all about, though.
 Didn't sound like a great idea.
 Yeah.
 Just rolling through the city You know, I don't know what his acrobatics is.